Soliloquy-Den/the-soliloquy-den/keepers-of-unfinished-worlds.md

 <p>Taken together, these changes reveal two very different ways of organizing human ability.
 One treats expertise as something to acquire, trade, and redeploy; the other treats it as something that grows inside a community.
 You see that second model most clearly in modding.
 On its face, the contrast might seem to be between institutions and hobbyists.
 On a deeper level, it lies elsewhere: between markets containing communities and markets.</p>

 <p>Markets have always been remarkably efficient at organizing production, without necessarily excluding the communities that formed within them.
 A twentieth-century game studio was obviously operating in a market, and the two weren't mutually exclusive organizational principles.
-But as work becomes increasingly transactional, these may begin to drift apart. </p>
+But as work becomes increasingly transactional, these may begin to drift apart.</p>

 <p>It’s important to stress how communities are remarkably good at preserving craft.
-Expertise accumulates as it is passed from one person to another, refined through conversation, criticism, and countless small acts of generosity.
-They don't merely produce things; they preserve the craft required to produce them again.
-All becomes part of a shared memory that future contributors inherit, until knowledge gradually ceases to belong to individuals and becomes part of the community itself. </p>
+They don't merely produce things; they preserve the know-how required to produce them again.
+All becomes part of a shared memory that future contributors inherit, until knowledge gradually ceases to belong to individuals and becomes part of the community itself.</p>

 <p>The question now is what happens when that transactional logic begins to extend deeper into the organization of creative work itself.</p>